QuantiModo/quantimodo-sdk-android/README.md

 **Using the SDK Authenticator:**
 To use the authenticator you just to start `QuantimodoLoginActivity`, which provides signing in with Facebook, Google, and Quantimodo directly.

-The Activity can take two optional parameters:
+The QuantimodoLoginActivity can take two optional parameters:

 - `KEY_SHOW_LOGIN_AGAIN` (boolean): if true a toast will pop up right after the Activity starts saying: "You need to log in again"
 - `KEY_APP_NAME` (string): is used to customize the Quantimodo log in button.